 Pedestrians are at the heart of the transportation system and are the priority in the design of all streets.
 This includes providing a safe crossing environment, adequate and complete sidewalk space and good walking conditions.
 Pedestrian priority streets are areas where the surrounding land uses offer opportunities to enhance the pedestrian environment to create walkable, vibrant public places.
-This includes creating a wider pedestrian realm (the combined tree lawn or amenity zone and sidewalk) and prioritizing people walking and rolling over other modes in both the design and operation of the street.
-Pedestrian
+This includes creating a wider pedestrian realm (the combined tree lawn or amenity zone and sidewalk), requiring slower vehicle speeds and prioritizing people walking and rolling over other modes in both the design and operation of the street.
+Pedestrian enhanced features include:

+- A. Safety Features (crosswalks, medians, etc.)

+- B. Amenities (public art, benches, etc.)

+- C. Lighting

-- A. Safety Features (crosswalks, medians, etc.) B. Amenities (public art, benches, etc.) - D. Green Infrastructure (street trees, bulb-outs,
+- D. Green Infrastructure (street trees, bulb-outs, planters, etc.)

+- E. Wider Sidewalks

-This map conceptual and is one potential scenario to implement the plan recommendations.
+This map is conceptual and is one potential scenario to implement the plan recommendations.